 Relay Interpretation: This mode of interpretation is used in settings where interpretation is needed for an uncommon language pair.
-When a single interpreter can’t mediate between two languages, two interpreters are often employed.
-Each one interprets what his or her speaker says and communicates with the other interpreter in a common language, who in turn conveys it to the listener.
+Two interpreters are often employed when a single interpreter can’t mediate between two languages.
+Each interprets what their speaker says and communicates with the other interpreter in a common language, conveying it to the listener.

 Liaison Interpretation: Unlike relay interpretation here the interpreter does have native level proficiency in both the languages spoken and can easily help mediate a conversation between two parties.

-This is mostly used for conversations between two or more individuals like in medical consultations, meetings etc.
+This is mainly used for conversations between two or more individuals, like in medical consultations, meetings, etc.

-Although professional interpreters are trained to maintain accuracy, they too can make the occasional error.
-As there are several types of mistakes that can be made with medical interpretation, it is essential to choose a medical interpretation service provider that mitigates the risk by selecting only top-quality professionals.
+Although professional interpreters are trained to maintain accuracy, they, too can make the occasional error.
+As several types of mistakes can be made with medical interpretation, it is essential to choose a medical interpretation service provider that mitigates the risk by selecting only top-quality professionals.
 Here are some of the most common mistakes that interpreters need to steer clear of:

 Omission: This standard error takes place when interpreters knowingly or unknowingly leave out crucial medical information because they have forgotten it or in an attempt to either paraphrase what is being said or simply because it appears irrelevant.
-Although medical interpreters are trained, they are not doctors, and therefore the entirety of the conversation must be interpreted and conveyed to both parties.
+Although medical interpreters are trained, they are not doctors; therefore, the conversation must be interpreted and conveyed to both parties.

 Substitution: When interpreters don’t know or are unsure of specific medical terms, they may substitute them with a synonym that they feel would fit the context.
-Often, however, what appears like a close term, can actually have a very different meaning which can in turn negatively affect the conversation.
+Often, however, what appears like a close term can have a very different meaning, which can negatively affect the conversation.

 Addition: Sometimes, Interpreters may add some details to help the information exchange without explicitly mentioning that they have done so.
 This can drastically alter the conversation between the speaker and the listener.

 Communication in the healthcare domain can make or take lives.
-Ensuring that all documents are appropriately translated, and all verbal communication is interpreted accurately, is not negotiable, but essential.
-When selecting an interpretation service provider, ensure that they keep in mind the legal, social and ethical implications of medical translation and interpretation.
-Moreover, their interpreters should be certified, experienced and hold native-level proficiency in the languages they work with.
+Ensuring that all documents are appropriately translated, and all verbal communication is interpreted accurately is not negotiable but essential.
+When selecting an interpretation service provider, ensure that they consider the legal, social, and ethical implications of medical translation and interpretation.
+Moreover, their interpreters should be certified and experienced and hold native-level proficiency in the languages they work with.